-The chart to the right illustrates the FY25 impact of one-time grant funded projects upon the General Fund expenditures and the completion of the draw down of ARPA Fund monies.
+The chart to the right illustrates the FY25 impact of one-time grant-funded projects and the use of Fund Balance in FY26 upon the General Fund expenditures and the completion of the drawdown of ARPA Fund monies.

 Another perspective of All Funds expenditures is the distribution and number of one-time capital projects within each fund.
-The table below illustrates the greatest diversity of projects within the General Fund, which has the least restrictions on usage.
+The table below illustrates the greatest diversity of projects within the General Fund, which has the fewest restrictions on usage.
 The Stormwater Utility Fund has the most restrictive use of monies, and hence, the reader should not be surprised by the fewer projects proposed for each fund.
-Specific projects are listed starting on page D - 21 in the Five-Year Financial Model and Capital Improvement Plan section of this document.
+Specific projects are listed starting on page D - 23 in the Five-Year Financial Model and Capital Improvement Plan section of this document.